A Reference Document · The Language Firm

 Agentless passive construction

 A sentence built so that an action is described but the actor performing it is removed.
 Information is removed.
 Identifiers are stripped.
 Provisions may be waived.
-In ordinary prose this is a stylistic choice; in a regulated document, the deleted actor is almost always where accountability would normally live, because the actor is the person you would hold responsible if the action went wrong.
-A document that systematically deletes actors removes the points where a deputized contractor could be held responsible.
-The OpenAI Student DPA contains roughly twelve such constructions; each is a place where the district would expect to see a named actor and instead sees a result with no person attached to it.
+In ordinary prose this is a stylistic choice; in a regulated document, the deleted actor is almost always where accountability would normally live.

 Modal verb analysis